-- 1. Select the deck. - 3.
+- 1. Select the deck. - 2.
+Hover your pointer over the center blue grip of the edge that you want to move.
+This displays the Move cursor.
+Alternatively you can select the Move Edge tool from the right-click menu. - 3.
 Click and drag in the direction you want to stretch, then release your mouse button.